 Moving RPM to a new server and SQL Server

 Before you begin, open the System Info screen under the RPM Help menu and print a copy of the report.
-The Network Path is needed from that report.
+You’ll need the Network Path from that report.
 This is the RPM Server folder.
-The Version is also needed from the report.
+You also need the Version.

 In the Network Path location above, open the SQLConnect application to get the list of all the RPM SQL database(s) you are using.